-At June 30, 2015 and 2014, the Program had cash and investments totaling \$88,400,000 and \$42,630,000, respectively, from bond proceeds to be used to retire principal payments due July 1 of the subsequent fiscal year.
+At June 30, 2015, the Program had cash and investments totaling \$88,400,000 from bond proceeds to be used to retire principal payments due July 1, 2016.

 Additional series of bonds may be issued on par with the current bond series outstanding and collateralized by an equal charge and lien on the Program Income.
 However, no additional series may be issued unless, among other things, Program Income, including interest, for 12 consecutive months within the preceding 18-month period is at least 2.25 times the maximum aggregate principal and interest requirement in any bond year for all outstanding bonds.